apnadkarni/blt/doc/filmstrip.rst

   **<Leave>**
     Display the grip in its normal colors and relief.
   **<ButtonPress-1>**
-    Start scrolling the filmstrip.
+    Start scrolling the *filmstrip*.
   **<B1-Motion>**
-    Continue scrolling the filmstrip.
+    Continue scrolling the *filmstrip*.
   **<ButtonRelease-1>**
-    Stop scrolling the filmstrip.
+    Stop scrolling the *filmstrip*.
   **<KeyPress-Up>**
-    If orientation is vertical, then scroll the filmstrip upward by 10 pixels.
+    If orientation is vertical, then scroll the *filmstrip* upward by 10 pixels.
   **<KeyPress-Down>**
-    If orientation is vertical, then scroll the filmstrip downward by 10 pixels.
+    If orientation is vertical, then scroll the *filmstrip* downward by 10 pixels.
   **<KeyPress-Left>**
-    If orientation is horizontal, then scroll the filmstrip left by 10 pixels.
+    If orientation is horizontal, then scroll the *filmstrip* left by 10 pixels.
   **<KeyPress-Right>**
-    If orientation is horizontal, then scroll the filmstrip right by 10 pixels.
+    If orientation is horizontal, then scroll the *filmstrip* right by 10 pixels.
   **<Shift-KeyPress-Up>**
-    If orientation is vertical, then scroll the filmstrip upward by 100 pixels.
+    If orientation is vertical, then scroll the *filmstrip* upward by 100 pixels.
   **<Shift-KeyPress-Down>**
-    If orientation is vertical, then scroll the filmstrip downward by 100 pixels.
+    If orientation is vertical, then scroll the *filmstrip* downward by 100 pixels.
   **<Shift-KeyPress-Left>**
-    If orientation is horizontal, then scroll the filmstrip left by 100 pixels.
+    If orientation is horizontal, then scroll the *filmstrip* left by 100 pixels.
   **<Shift-KeyPress-Right>**
-    If orientation is horizontal, then scroll the filmstrip right by 100 pixels.
+    If orientation is horizontal, then scroll the *filmstrip* right by 100 pixels.

 EXAMPLE